bluescan/bip39tools/README.md

 the 23 words into finalwordsbip39, and it will give you all candidates for the 24th word.
 In order to choose a random candidate, this tool also allows you to flip a coin a few times to choose a single final word.

+* ***validatebip39***
+Enter a seed phrase of 12, 15, 18, 21, or 24 words and this will tell you if it is valid or not.
+Valid means it checks if the encoded checksum accurately matches the hash of the entropy.

+* ***makecompliantbip39***
+Takes words you enter, extracts the entropy, and sets the checksum bits to be either a) Bip-39 compliant, or b) All zeros.
+Finally it re-outputs a set of words that have the same entropy, but modified checksum bits.
+Case (a) is useful if you have a mnemonic sentence that has an invalid checksum and you want to use it with a wallet that not only checks the CS, but also refuses to use your entropy unless it is Bip-39 compliant.
+Generally this mode takes an invalid mnemonic and makes it valid.
+This is the default behavior.
+Case (b) is useful if you have a wallet that is not Bip39 compliant and further requires the mnemonic sentence to also be non-compliant by checking that all\n" the CS bits are cleared.
+The Helium (HNT) mobile Android and iOS wallets (as of Oct 19, 2021) are examples of this non-standard requirement.

 * ***unittestsbip39***
 Units tests of the Bip39, the Dictionary, and the SHA-256 implementation.
 Well-known test vectors are used for both SHA-256 and BIP39 verification.

-* ***validatebip39***
-Enter a seed phrase of 12, 15, 18, 21, or 24 words and this will tell you if it is valid or not.
-Valid means it checks if the encoded checksum accurately matches the hash of the entropy.

 ## Dice2Bip39 Entropy Generation
 Depending of the number and type of dice you have, different methods of generating random bits are